268.058 Lien, levy, setoff, and civil action.

 (c) No court filing fees, docketing fees, or release of judgment fees may be assessed against the state for actions pursuant to this subdivision.

 Subd.
 5. Injunction forbidden.
-No injunction or other legal action to prevent the assessment or collection of any tax, payment in lieu of taxes, or unemployment benefit overpayment, including interest, penalties, and costs shall be allowed.
+No injunction or other legal action to prevent the determination, assessment, or collection of any amounts due under this chapter or section 116L.20, from an applicant or employer, shall be allowed.

 Official Publication of the State of Minnesota